schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Storyteller

-A pronged surfacing equipment operator deserves at a insensible newsroom.
+A pronged surfacing equipment operator deserves at an insensible newsroom.

 ## Positive Playing